U.S. Route 29 in Maryland

-U.S. Route 29 (US 29) is a north–south United States highway that runs for 1043.3 mi from the western suburbs of Baltimore, Maryland, to Pensacola, Florida.
-In the U.S. state of Maryland, US 29 is a major highway that emerges from Washington, D.C., and runs north into eastern Montgomery County, stretching over 25.86 mi through the state and terminating at Maryland Route 99 (MD 99) outside of Ellicott City.
-It serves the cities of Columbia and Ellicott City and provides the westernmost north–south route between Washington, D.C., and Baltimore.
+U.S. Route 29 (US 29) is a north–south United States Numbered Highway that runs for 1043.3 mi from Pensacola, Florida, to the western suburbs of Baltimore, Maryland.
+In the U.S. state of Maryland, US 29 is a major highway that emerges from Washington, D.C. and runs north into eastern Montgomery County, stretching over 25.86 mi through the state and terminating at Maryland Route 99 (MD 99) outside of Ellicott City.
+It serves the cities of Columbia and Ellicott City and provides the westernmost north–south route between Washington, D.C. and Baltimore.

-US 29 in Maryland was a late addition to the United States Numbered Highway System fabricated in 1926, beginning along a corridor once known as MD 27.
+US 29 in Maryland was a late addition to the U.S. Numbered Highway System fabricated in 1926, beginning along a corridor once known as MD 27.
 Since its redesignation, it has been realigned and upgraded many times, now containing freeway and expressway sections.

 Route description

 Georgia Avenue and Colesville Road

 US 29 emerges from Washington, D.C., along Georgia Avenue.
-Running alongside the Jessup Blair Park, it intersects MD 410, the East–West Highway, just outside the D.C. border.
-It then meets the northern terminus of MD 384 and the southern terminus of MD 97 at a four-way intersection in Silver Spring; US 29 subsequently becomes Colesville Road, taking over from MD 384, while MD 97 continues as Georgia Avenue.
+Running alongside the Jessup Blair Park, it intersects MD 410, the East–West Highway, just outside the DC border.
+It then meets the northern terminus of MD 384 and the southern terminus of MD 97 at a four-way intersection in Silver Spring; US 29 subsequently becomes Colesville Road, taking over from MD 384, while MD 97 continues north as Georgia Avenue.

-Crossing Sligo Creek Park the highway intersects the Sligo Creek Parkway just to the south of Interstate 495 (Capital Beltway); a partial cloverleaf interchange between the highways prevents direct access from US 29 south to I-495 east and I-495 west to US 29 north.
+Crossing Sligo Creek Park, the highway intersects the Sligo Creek Parkway just to the south of the Capital Beltway (Interstate 495, or I-495); a partial cloverleaf interchange between the highways prevents direct access from US 29 south to I-495 east and I-495 west to US 29 north.
 Now a divided highway, US 29 continues north, intersecting MD 193 just beyond the Capital Beltway; this highway provides access to I-495 that is not available at the aforementioned interchange.

 Columbia Pike

-After crossing the Northwest Branch Park the route is now known as Columbia Pike and remains a six-lane divided expressway.
-It interchanges with MD 650 to the northwest of the former Naval Surface Weapons Center.
-The route passes through Paint Branch Park, over the Paint Branch, before meeting East Randolph Road/Cherry Hill Road at a diamond interchange.
-Continuing northeast, the route intersects Fairland Road, then comes to the interchange with MD 200 (Intercounty Connector) before meeting Briggs Chaney Road at a diamond interchange.
+After crossing the Northwest Branch Park, the route is now known as Columbia Pike and remains a six-lane divided expressway.
+It interchanges with MD 650 to the northwest of the former Naval Ordnance Laboratory.
+The route passes through Paint Branch Park, over Paint Branch, before meeting East Randolph Road/Cherry Hill Road at a diamond interchange.
+Continuing northeast, the route intersects Fairland Road then comes to the interchange with MD 200 (Intercounty Connector), before meeting Briggs Chaney Road at a diamond interchange.